go1dfish/reddit-uncensorship/README.md

     npm start

 The bot will automatically report removals/approvals for any sub it is a moderator of other than the report subreddit itself.

-### Known issues

-Restarting the bot can result in duplicate posts